 - In the Sketch app, go to Sketch > Preferences > Libraries and add the VA-gov-Pattern-Library.

 Do not modify the VA-gov-Pattern-Library.
 Only OCTO-DE and the Design System Team should edit the library.
 If you have questions about how to use component symbols, contact Natalie Hill, the Design System Team’s UX Designer.

 Use the master VA.gov pattern library to access components, page templates, and mark up tags for your work.

 In Sketch for Teams, the master library lives in the cloud, which means you no longer have to manually download the library every time it’s updated.

 To access and enable the master VA.gov pattern library, follow these steps:

-- In the preferences panel, select the Libraries tab
+- In the modal, select the Libraries tab

-- You should see a section called VA.gov Design Cloud Libraries.
-Select the library named “VA-gov-Pattern-Library”
+- You should see a section called VA.gov Design Libraries.
+Select the checkbox next to the library named “VA-gov-Pattern-Library”

-Once you’ve loaded the library, you should be able to access everything in it by going to Insert > Symbols > VA-gov-Pattern-Library
+Once you’ve loaded the library, you should be able to access everything in it by navigating to Insert > Symbols > VA-gov-Pattern-Library.

 We use naming conventions to organize Sketch files in order for other people to easily view, update, or edit your Sketch files.